Theosophical University Press Online Edition

 Such men as live in these degenerate days.”

 If the fossil footprints from Carson, Indiana, U.S.A., are human, they indicate gigantic men.
 Of their genuineness there can remain no doubt.
-It is to be deplored that the modem and scientific evidence for gigantic men should rest on footprints alone.
+It is to be deplored that the modern and scientific evidence for gigantic men should rest on footprints alone.
 Over and over again, the skeletons of hypothetical giants have been identified with those of elephants and mastodons.
 But all such blunders before the days of geology, and even the traveller’s tales of Sir John Mandeville, who says that he saw giants 56 feet high, in India, only show that belief in the existence of giants has never, at any time, died out of the thoughts of men.

 That which is known and accepted is, that several races of gigantic men have existed and left distinct traces.
 In the journal of the Anthropological Institute (Vol. 1871, art. by Dr. C. Carter Blake) such a race is shown as having existed at Palmyra and possibly in Midian, exhibiting cranial forms quite different from those of the Jews.
 It is not improbable that another such race existed in Samaria, and that the mysterious people who built the stone circles in Galilee, hewed neolithic flints in the Jordan valley and preserved an ancient Semitic language quite distinct from the square Hebrew character — was of a very large stature.
 The English translations of the Bible can never be relied upon, even in their modern revised forms.
 They tell us of the Nephilim translating the word by “giants,” and further adding that they were “hairy” men, probably the large and powerful prototypes of the later satyrs so eloquently described by the patristic fancy; some of the Church Fathers assuring their admirers and followers that they had themselves seen these “Satyrs” — some alive, others pickled and preserved.
 The word “giants” being once adopted as a synonym of Nephilim, the commentators have since identified them with the sons of Anak.
 The filibusters who seized on the Promised Land, found a pre-existing population far exceeding their own in stature, and called it a race of giants.
 But the races of really gigantic men had disappeared ages before the birth of Moses.
 This tall people existed in Canaan, and